TomShu01/Arrow-AI/Docs/Project-Specification.md

 - Call `calculate_optimal_position()` for nodes created at (0,0)
 - Apply spacing after each AI-created node

-### 6. Project Synchronization
+### 6. Project State Embedding

-- Sync project file to server on project open
-- Sync on every save operation
+- Embed complete .arrow file content in every user_message
-- Send complete .arrow file content as JSON string
+- Embed complete .arrow file content in every function_result
+- Save project to disk before sending user_message
+- Save project to disk after executing each function_call if it is successful
-- Include project_id, timestamp in sync messages
+- Read project file content and include as "arrow_content" string in messages

 ## UI Integration